-The NFO expenses shall be borne by the AMC.
+The NFO expenses of the Scheme shall be borne by the AMC from retained earnings

 B. ANNUAL SCHEME RECURRING EXPENSES

 Expense Ratio: These are the fees and expenses for operating the scheme.
 These expenses include Investment Management and Advisory Fee charged by the AMC and other expenses as given in the table below: